verifai/multiLLM/README.md

 1. **Create a New Python File**: Start by creating a new Python file in your project directory '<NewLLM.py>' , or within the appropriate package, where you'll define your custom implementation.

 2. **Add LLM in config.json file**: Import the `BaseLLM` class from the provided code.
 You'll use this as the parent class for your custom implementation.

+- Define a new class that inherits from `BaseLLM`.
+See Example Below:

 <details> <summary>Example NewLLM.py</summary>